ahmetahunbay/Ticket-Scraper/README.md

+<h3>Description</h3>
-This is the base for a ticket price scraper using selenium and Python.
+This is the base for a ticket price scraper using Selenium and Python.

-In the future, this will be a script that automatically excutes on a cloud platform every x minutes, and writes data to a cloud db.
+In the future, this will be a script that automatically executes on a cloud platform every x minutes, and writes data to a cloud db.

-What we want:
+ To run the code, run:
+ make setup
+ make install
+ make run

+<h3>Data Structures</h3>

 Game = struct{team1, team2, volume, date}

 Ticket = struct{userName, ticketPrice, rank}

-Data will be tracked by:
+data will be structured:
 KEY = time of scrape
 VALUE = list(tuple(Game, list(Ticket)))

-but note this script will only store one scrape
+This script only does one scrape

-Process:
+<h3>Pseudocode Process:</h3>

 currScrape = time.now
 gameList = []